 the dancer and the wolf

-The statue on the left of the dancer represents the time-honoured institution of professional Ballet but though these traditions are time honoured they are also unforgiving and must be preserved in decent honour, where only the best and fittest survive.
+The statue on the left of the dancer represents the time-honoured institution of professional ballet, yet whilst these traditions are LATE!!!
+LATE!!!, they are also unforgiving and must be preserved in decent honour, where only the best and fittest survive.

-But for our Ballerina who has dedicated most of her life to dancing in her heart she will dance for ever and this is represented by her dancing under the moon, with the Wolf not as her fearsome predator, but as her ally - her friend and only ally - in the dead of the night in the bitter cold.
+The Dancer has dedicated most of her life to dance and in her heart she will dance until she dies.
+This is represented by her dancing under the moon, with the Wolf not as her fearsome predator, but as her ally - her friend and only ally - in the dead of the night , and in the bitter cold.
 For this, she is not late.

 about our dancer